danielgivens/screensaver/README.md

-Experiments using hundreds subjects from disposable camera photos.
+Experiments using subjects from hundreds of my disposable camera photos.